zackmdavis/Feature_Selection/story.md

 <tr><td>increasing, then decreasing</td><td>150, 150, 0</td><td>236138</td><td>84, 69, 65, 76, 32, 67, 73, 82, 67, 76, 69</td></tr>
 </table>

-[TODO deduction sequence—
+This ... actually doesn't look that complicated.
+Now that you lay it out like this, many very straightforward correspondences jump out at you.

-* constant burst lengths end in 32, 83, 81, 85, 65, 82, 69
+The labels for the constant-burst-length sequences all end in `32, 83, 81, 85, 65, 82, 69`.

-* no such consistency for the incr.-decrs.: those end in 32, 67, 73, 82, 67, 76, 69 or 32, 84, 82, 73, 65, 78, 71, 76, 69, but it's not clear which
+The sequences with increasing-then-decreasing burst lengths end in _either_ `32, 67, 73, 82, 67, 76, 69` or `32, 84, 82, 73, 65, 78, 71, 76, 69`.
+Presumably there's some other systematic differences between them, that wasn't captured by the features you selected for your table.

-* the 240/240 bursts start with 89, 69, 76, 76, 79, 87, 32
+The sequences with paired 240/240 bursts have labels that _start_ with `89, 69, 76, 76, 79, 87, 32`.

-* the 150/150 bursts start with 84, 69, 65, 76, 32
+The sequences with paired 150/150 bursts have labels that start with `84, 69, 65, 76, 32`.

-* the 200-two-spaced bursts start with either 66, 76, 85, 69, 32 OR 82, 69, 68, 32 OR 71, 82, 69, 69, 78, 32
+The sequences with 200-at-two-spaces bursts start with either `66, 76, 85, 69, 32`—_or_ `82, 69, 68, 32`—_or_ `71, 82, 69, 69, 78, 32`.
+Again, presumably there's some kind of systematic difference between these that you haven't yet noticed.

-* wait, duh—all these prefixes end with 32, and all these suffixes start with 32—32 must be some kind of "word separator", between a word that describes the burst pattern, and a word that describes the pattern of burst lengths
+Ah, and _all_ of these prefixes you've discovered end with `32`, and the all the suffixes _begin_ with `32`.
+So the `32` must be a "separator" indicator, splitting the label between a first "word" that describes the repeating pattern of the bursts, and a second "word" that describes the trend in their lengths.

-* with what you've learned so far, you can guess ...
- - shape with probability 2/3 (because you can get the squares right, and have 50/50 guesses against triangle or cirlce)
- - color with probability 6/10 = 3/5 (because you can get teal and yellow right for 0.4, and then face 33/33/33 guesses against the remaining 0.6 probability-mass for red-green-blue)
- - total correct 2/5
+At this point, you've cracked enough of the code that you should be able to test your theory about what you should be putting on your output stream.
+Based on what you've seen so far, you _should_ be able to guess the first "word" with probability $2 \cdot \frac{1}{5} + \frac{1}{3} \cdot \frac{3}{5} = 0.6$ (because you know the words for the `240, 240, 0` and `150, 150, 0` bursts, and have three words to guess from in the `200, 0, 0` case), and the second word with probability $\frac{1}{3} + \frac{1}{2} \cdot \frac{2}{3} \approx 0.667$ (because you can get the constant burst lengths right, and have two words to guess from in the increasing–decreasing case).
+These look independent from what you've seen, so you should be able to correctly guess complete labels at probability 0.4.

+You examine the next sequence in anticipation.
+You're in luck.

 * then you start guessing and learn that rewards feel really good—but you're still only getting 40% reward!
 It's imperative that you crack the remaining code!
 * first notice the difference between triangle and circle—that gets you up to 3/5 reward
 * you haven't done anything with the burst start ... the magnitude doesn't seem significant.
 But there are three different prefix words—parity?
 Mod-3 works.